-Town of Pendleton has not exceeded the MCL for total coliform during the 2020 reporting period.
+Town of Pendleton has not exceeded the MCL for total coliform during the 2022 reporting period.

 Contaminant Violation Yes/No Date of Sample Level Detected (Avg.)
-(Range) Unit of Measure -ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Health Effects Microbiological C Contamina nts 1 • I • Turbidity No 1/20 - 12/20 0.11 (0.02 - 0.42) NTU N/A TT= <5NTU Soil Runoff Turbidity has no health effects.
+(Range) Unit of Measure -ment MCLG Regulatory Limit (MCL, TT or AL) Likely Source of Contamination Health Effects Microbiological (Contamina nts1 Turbidity No 1/22 - 12/22 0.08 (0.01 - 0.37) NTU N/A TT= <5NTU Soil Runoff Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
 Please pay special attention to the additional statement in this document regarding Cryptosporidium.
-Total Coliform No 1/20 - 12/20 0 positive samples N/A 0 MCL= 2 or more positive samples Naturally present in the environment Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+Total Coliform No 1/22 - 12/22 0 positive samples N/A 0 MCL= 2 or more positive samples Naturally present in the environment Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
-Chlorine Residual No 1/20 - 12/20 0.36 (0.03 - 0.93) mg/l MRDL 4.0 MRDLG 4.0 Added for disinfection.
+Chlorine Residual No 1/22 - 12/22 0.46 (0.02 - 1.11) mg/l MRDL 4.0 MRDLG 4.0 Added for disinfection.
 Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose.
 Some people who drink water containing chlorine well in excess of the MRDL could experience stomach discomfort.
-Disinfection Bypr roducts 2 Total Trihalomethanes No 1/20 - 12/20 48 (21 - 59) μg/I N/A MCL=80 By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Total Haloacetic Acids No 1/20 - 12/20 29 (15 - 39) μg/I N/A MCL=60 By-product of drinking water chlorination Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer. always be below 1 NTU leaving the Wa ater Plant and 5 NTU in the distrib oution system. e regulations require that average monthly turbidity must he range of detection is shown below the average.
+Disinfection Byp roducts 2 Total Trihalomethanes No 1/22 - 12/22 44 (23 - 62) μg/l N/A MCL=80 By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Total Haloacetic Acids No 1/22 - 12/22 29 (21 - 45) μg/l N/A MCL=60 By-product of drinking water chlorination Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.